DFNaiff/dfnaiff.github.io/docs/_posts/2023-01-14-llm-tutorial-1.markdown

 # Conclusion.

-In real life, it is very unlikely that you will train a language model from scratch.
-More realistically, you would pick a pretrained model from a place such as [HuggingFace](https://huggingface.co/) and fine-tune it.
-Or just use it as it is.
-Or just use [ChatGPT](https://chat.openai.com/chat).
-Still, it is useful to know what is going on behind the scene.
+In real life, it is highly unlikely that you would train a language model from scratch.
+More commonly, you would choose a pretrained model from sources like [HuggingFace](https://huggingface.co/) and fine-tune it to suit your specific task, or directly utilize it as it is.
+Alternatively, you could make use of existing language models like [ChatGPT](https://chat.openai.com/chat).
+Nevertheless, understanding the underlying mechanisms is valuable.

-Is that the end of history?
-For GPT-3, which is the base of models such as ChatGPT, it is almost so.
-The main differences are
+Is this the end of the story?
+For GPT-3, which serves as the foundation for models such as ChatGPT, it is almost the case.
+The key differences lie in:

-- *Scale*: I cannot stress this enough.
-GPT-3 is monstrously big.
-In the [original paper](https://arxiv.org/pdf/2005.14165.pdf), it has a vocabulary size of $$n_{vocab} = 50257$$, a context window size of $$n_{ctx} = 2048$$, and the largest model uses $$n_T = 96, d=12288, n_h=96$$, giving a total number of parameters on the order of 175 billion (more exactly, I estimated $$n_{params} = 175223784799$$).
-Moreover, the training data is monstrous, with the batch size for the largest model being 3.8 milllion items, with total token size in training amounting to 300 billions tokens, taken for instance, from the [entire Wikipedia](https://www.wikipedia.org/) or from a monstrous [web crawling database](https://commoncrawl.org/).
-Training in such a scale is a large engineering endeavor, and the training costs on the order of [millions of dollars](https://heits.digital/articles/gpt3-overview).
+- *Scale*: The sheer scale of GPT-3 cannot be overstated.
+In the [original paper](https://arxiv.org/pdf/2005.14165.pdf), it boasts a vocabulary size of $$n_{vocab} = 50257$$ and a context window size of $$n_{ctx} = 2048$$.
+The largest model utilizes $$n_T = 96$$, $$d=12288$$, and $$n_h=96$$, resulting in an astounding total number of parameters on the order of 175 billion (more precisely, estimated as $$n_{params} = 175223784799$$).
+Moreover, the training data is colossal, with the largest model trained on batches containing 3.8 million items and a total token count of 300 billion tokens, drawn from extensive sources like the [complete Wikipedia](https://www.wikipedia.org/) or extensive web crawling databases like [Common Crawl](https://commoncrawl.org/).
+Training a model of this magnitude is a significant engineering endeavor, accompanied by training costs reaching millions of dollars.

-- *Sparse attention mask:*.
-Instead of using the full causal mask, GPT-3 alternates between the full causal mask and the *banded* causal mask.
-This allows for efficient computation of the banded causal mask layers.
+- *Sparse Attention Mask*: GPT-3 departs from using a full causal mask and instead incorporates a *banded* causal mask, alternating between the two.
+This enables efficient computation of the banded causal mask layers.

-And that’s it.
-You can use GPT-3 in the [OpenAI playground](https://beta.openai.com/playground), if you use *davinci*.
-However, a *very* important point, that needs to be stressed, is that **GPT-3 is not ChatGPT**.
-Let's repeat that. **GPT-3 is not ChatGPT**.
-To stress this, let's make the same prompt in the opening paragraph now to pure GPT-3 *davinci*.
-In bold is the initial prompt.
+That concludes our exploration.
+You can access GPT-3 in the [OpenAI playground](https://beta.openai.com/playground) using the *davinci* model.
+However, it is crucial to emphasize that **GPT-3 is not ChatGPT**.
+Let's reiterate that: **GPT-3 is not ChatGPT**.
+To emphasize this point, let's revisit the initial prompt in the opening paragraph, this time using pure GPT-3 *davinci*.
+The initial prompt is highlighted in bold.

 > **Chat, write to me a layman paragraph preceding a tutorial on language models, that motivates on why the reader should be interested in language models.
 Make it as engaging as possible.**
 >